-Maybe you can do something simple like investing your future retirement savings contributions into the Money Market Portfolio or switching a small percentage of any money you have invested in the Market portfolio to the Money Market Portfolio.
+Maybe you can do something simple like switching a small percentage of any money you have invested in the Market portfolio to the Money Market portfolio.
 If you have a financial advisor, it may be worth getting their guidance.
-If you decide to do this, you must pencil in to review your decision in at most 12 months' time.
+If you decide to do this, you must pencil in to review your decision at the time of your annual re-election (in at most 12 months' time).
+Trustees are also considering further ways to assist living annuitants and will be communicating further.